Cardiovascular Tests & Procedures

 An electrocardiogram (ECG) is one of the simplest and fastest tests used to evaluate the heart.
 Electrodes (small, plastic patches that stick to the skin) are placed at certain locations on the chest, arms, and legs.
 When the electrodes are connected to an ECG machine by lead wires, the electrical activity of the heart is measured, interpreted, and printed out.

 An electrocardiogram (ECG) is one of the simplest and fastest tests used to evaluate the heart.
 For this test, electrodes (small, plastic patches that stick to the skin) are placed at certain spots on the chest, arms, and legs.
 When the electrodes are connected to an ECG machine by wires, the electrical activity of the heart is measured, interpreted, and printed out.

-An echocardiogram is a procedure in which ultrasonic sound waves are used to assess the heart's function and structures.
+An echocardiogram is a noninvasive (the skin is not pierced) procedure used to assess the heart's function and structures.

 An exercise echocardiogram is a procedure in which ultrasound, or sound wave technology, is used to asses the heart's response to stress or exercise.

-Magnetic resonance angiography – also called a magnetic resonance angiogram or MRA – is a type of MRI that looks specifically at the body's blood vessels.
+Magnetic resonance angiography or MRA is a type of imaging test that allows a healthcare provider to look at the body's blood vessels.